How to Handle Allergens in Gummy Supplement Production

-Handling allergens in gummy supplement production is a critical aspect of ensuring product safety and regulatory compliance.
-A rigorous, proactive approach is essential to protect consumers and maintain the integrity of your brand.
+Handling allergens in gummy supplement production?
+It's critical for safety and compliance.
+A proactive approach protects your customers and your brand's reputation.

 Core Principles for Allergen Management

-Effective allergen control is built on a foundation of strict protocols and transparency.
-The primary goal is to prevent cross-contact-the unintentional introduction of an allergen into a product-and to provide clear, accurate labeling.
+Effective allergen control comes down to strict protocols and transparency.
+The goal: prevent cross-contact—unintentional allergen introduction—and provide clear, accurate labeling.

 1. Ingredient Sourcing and Verification